The Style Settings feature in VCE involves two types of variables: campaign-level variables and block-level variables.

 Style Settings are a way of applying campaign-level style changes to parts of the email, without affecting the original template settings.
 They are based on variables that you define in the template.
 You can set as many variables as you want, and then apply the changes in style for every campaign created using that template.

-For more information on setting up template variables, see Setting Up Template Variables.
+For more information on setting up these variables, see Setting Up Template Variables.

-Please note that for all variables, the Reset icon is available to apply the default setting of the given variable.
+For all campaign-level variables the Reset icon is available to apply the default template settings of the given variable.

 All the other campaign-level variables can be freely edited in the Style Settings pane, without affecting the original template.

 Block-level style settings